pghalliday/alarmist/README.md

 by the monitor then the 'ALARMIST_WORKING_DIRECTORY' environment variable will have already been set.

-A job can also be flagged as a service.
+A job can be flagged as a service.
 Services are processes that are not supposed to exit.
 As such they will be shown as OK as long as they are running and error if they exit.
 The main use case is to capture the logs from a long running process, such as a web server, separately.

-<name>: The name of the job
-<command>: The command to start the job
-<arg>: arguments for the command
+A job can be flagged as a metric.
+Metrics, like services, are processes that are not supposed to exit.
+Metrics will be rendered as a chart with the current value displayed in the header.
+Metric processes should use the following csv standard for console output.

+<value>,<status>,<message>\n

+value - will be parsed as a float status - specifies the color to use for the header (0: green, 1: yellow, 2: red) message - the remainder of the line will be appended to the header value

 Environment Variables:

 FORCE_COLOR
 ALARMIST_WORKING_DIRECTORY
 ALARMIST_SERVICE
+ALARMIST_METRIC

+<name>: The name of the job
+<command>: The command to start the job
+<arg>: arguments for the command

 Options:
-    --working-dir, -w     The directory in which to write logs, etc (default: ".alarmist") --service, -s         Flag the job as a service (default: false) --force-color, -c     Set the FORCE_COLOR environment variable for the job (default: true) --help, -h            Show help
+    --working-dir, -w     The directory in which to write logs, etc (default: ".alarmist") --service, -s         Flag the job as a service (default: false) --metric, -m          Flag the job as a metric (default: false) --force-color, -c     Set the FORCE_COLOR environment variable for the job (default: true) --help, -h            Show help
     --version, -v         Show version number